-5. Reference Direction Selection
+5. Reference direction selection

-At this stage, all 3D data points have been partitioned into cells containing β_j points, and corresponding estimated normal vectors, $\vec{n}: i=1,...,n$.
+At this stage, all the 3D data points have been partitioned into cells containing β_j points, and corresponding estimated normal vectors, $\vec{n} : i = 1, ..., n$.
 An arbitrary direction is now chosen as a reference direction.
-Since the reduction process is independent of this direction, a suitable choice is the unit vector along the x-axis i.e. $\vec{N}=(1,0,0)$.
-The angles between the reference direction and all the normal vectors within a cell are determined along with the extreme values θ{\min} , θ{\max} .
+Since the reduction process is independent of this direction, a suitable choice is the unit vector along the x-axis i.e. $\vec{N} = (1, 0, 0)$ (Fig. 4).
+The angles between the reference direction and all the normal vectors within a cell are determined, along with the extreme values θ{\min} , θ{\max} (Fig. 4).

 Three types of Gauss points are identified.
 Firstly, points lying on the edge are called edge points.
 Points that lie inside the boundaries are face points and points that lie on the sharp edges are called sharp edge points.
+Figure 5 illustrates a face point C_0 and a sharp point C_3 [17].
+These points have different geometric properties and can be identified by comparing angles.

-6. 3D Points Reduction
+6. 3D Points reduction

-The Gaussian points s_i in each cell are assigned their corresponding estimated normal vector $\vec{n}: i=1,..., \beta_j$.
+The Gaussian points s_i in each cell are assigned their corresponding estimated normal vector $\vec{n} : i = 1, ..., \beta_j$.
+From algorithm 1, the Gaussian points are subdivided into several cells, these cells are used as input of the algorithm 3.
 It is noted that as a consequence of the algorithm 1, cells either contain all edge points or all face points.
 Edge and face points are readily differentiated since the relative distance between these points in the Gaussian image is large due to the nature their normals.
-This is especially true for sharp edges [13].
+This is especially true for sharp edges [17].
 Since cells are treated independently, edges are better preserved during the point reduction process.

-The average of the angles, $\theta = \beta^{-1} \sum{i=1}^{\beta_j} \theta_i$, in cell C_j is computed and the nearest angle, to within some user defined tolerance, λ , to θ_i and its neighbours is chosen.
+The average of the angles, $\theta = \beta^{-1} \sum{i=1}^{\beta_j} \theta_i$, in cell C_j is computed and the nearest angle, to within some user defined tolerance, λ to θ_i and its neighbours is chosen.
 The corresponding 3D point (and normal) is chosen as representative of the cell whilst all other points are removed.